NicAllison/data603-sp22/paper/paper_outline.md

 ### 2. Paragraph that explains what Hive and HQL is

 ### 3. How to set up Hive Environment that I used in Docker
-<li> To set Hive Environment that I used Docker and my command line operator to use the </li>
+<li> To set Hive Environment first install we will be using Docker and command line operator to use the install and use Hive </li>
-<li> I'm going on the assumption that Docker is installed and that you have mild understanding of command line operator.
-In th</li>
+<li> We are going on the assumption that Docker you Docker already installed installed if not you can go to Dockers website and download it, it straight forward on downloading it.</li>
-<li> First open a command line operator as well as a browser </li>
+<li> First open a command line operator and copy and paste this command: git clone https://github.com/big-data-europe/docker-hive.git this command goes to the github repostity and pulls a copy of all the files inside of it</li>
+<li> Once the information is downloaded go into the docker-hive folder then: docker-compose up -d followed by: docker-compose up -d presto-coordinator which both of these commands are used to fully build the docker image that was downloaded. </li>
+<li> </li>
+<li> </li>
+<li> </li>
 <li> git clone this reposity https://github.com/big-data-europe/docker-hive you can also </li>
 <li> This document has the instructions on how to get the Apache Hive Docker iamge running but I'm also going to go through the commands. </li>